-- a) provide opinions and/or recommendations regarding the compensation policy of Directors; - b) submit recommendations or render opinions about the compensation of the Chairman of the Board of Directors, the Chief Executive Officer and other Directors who perform special functions within the Company; - c) evaluate the guidelines and criteria concerning management's compensation, specifically with regard to executives with strategic responsibilities, and render the corresponding opinion; - make recommendations or render opinions on the definition of performance targets related to the short-term and medium/long-term variable component, for those Directors who are awarded such a component and for top management, specifically regarding executives with strategic responsibilities; - e) verify that the performance targets have in fact been achieved and, consequently make recommendations or render opinions for determining the amount of the variable component based on the results achieved, respectively for the Directors to whom this component applies and for top management, specifically regarding executives with strategic responsibilities; - f) assess periodically the effectiveness, overall consistency and concrete implementation of the compensation policy for the parties mentioned in the letters above, benchmarking it against the market and making recommendations in this area; - g) provide opinions and recommendations for any medium/long-term compensation plans for executive Directors and management; - h) review the Annual Compensation Report and provide its opinion about it to the Board of Directors prior to its submissions to the Shareholders' Meeting.
+- a) provide opinions and/or recommendations regarding the compensation policy of Directors; - b) submit recommendations or render opinions about the compensation of the Chairman of the Board of Directors, the Chief Executive Officer and other Directors who perform special functions within the Company; - c) evaluate the guidelines and criteria concerning management's compensation, specifically with regard to executives with strategic responsibilities, and render the corresponding opinion; - d) make recommendations or render opinions on the definition of performance targets related to the short-term and medium/long- term variable component, for those Directors who are awarded such a component and for top management, specifically regarding executives with strategic responsibilities; - e) verify that the performance targets have in fact been achieved and, consequently make recommendations or render opinions for determining the amount of the variable component based on the results achieved, respectively for the Directors to whom this component applies and for top management, specifically regarding executives with strategic responsibilities; - f) assess periodically the effectiveness, overall consistency and concrete implementation of the compensation policy for the parties mentioned in the letters above, benchmarking it against the market and making recommendations in this area; - g) provide opinions and recommendations for any medium/long-term compensation plans for executive Directors and management; - h) review the Annual Compensation Report and provide its opinion about it to the Board of Directors prior to its submissions to the Shareholders' Meeting.

-The Compensation Committee is in office in the current composition since March 22, 2013.
-Its members were confirmed by the Board of Directors on March 22, 2016 upon a motion by the Chief Executive Officer.
-The Committee is comprised of four non-executive members: Paolo Di Benedetto (Chairman and independent), Gian Maria Gros-Pietro (independent), Nathalie Tocci (independent) and Nicole Verdier-Naves.
+The Compensation Committee has been in office in its current composition since March 22, 2013.
+The members on that committee were confirmed at the proposal of the Chief Executive Officer by the Board of Directors on March 22, 2016.
+The committee is comprised of four non-executive members: Paolo Di Benedetto (Chairman and independent), Gian Maria Gros-Pietro (independent), Nathalie Tocci (independent) and Nicole Verdier-Naves.